Choose options

 Illustrated by David McAllister.

 If ever there was an archetypal medieval villain, then it must be Robin Hood's Sheriff of Nottingham.
-As King John's right-hand man, he was ever scheming, cruel and merciless as he laid waste to the countryside around Nottingham.
-While the sheriff is the stuff of legends, the real sheriff of Northamptonshire, Bedfordshire, Buckinghamshire and Cambridgeshire in the early 13th century was far, far worse.
-Few today will recognise his name, yet it has become part of our daily lives.
-The sheriff's name was Falkes de Bréauté.At Medieval Shop we have thousands of medieval and other period products.
+As King John's right-hand man, he was always scheming, cruel, and merciless as he ravaged the countryside around Nottingham.
+While the Sheriff is the stuff of legend, the real Sheriff of Northamptonshire, Bedfordshire, Buckinghamshire, and Cambridgeshire in the early 13th century was much, much worse.
+Few today will recognize his name, yet he has become a part of our daily lives.
+The Sheriff's name was Falkes de Bréauté.
+At Medieval Shop, we have thousands of medieval and period products.
 Discover them!